deannakylee/pmp-prep/README.md

 | Rita Mulcahy's PMP Exam Prep | $99 USD + tax |
 | Total | $801 USD + tax |

+## Maintaining PMP Certification
+The PMP certification is valid for three years.
+To maintain your active status, PMI requires you to earn 60 Professional Development Units (PDUs) during each three-year cycle.

+I actually appreciate this renewal requirement -- it keeps me motivated to continue learning, stay current with industry trends, and give back to the project management community.
+That said, earning and tracking PDUs can require both time and financial investment, so it is something to consider for your long-term professional development plan.
+Many organizations, including PMI, offer a wide range of options to earn PDUs -- from free webinars and self-directed learning to formal courses, volunteering, and work experience.
+You can find opportunities that fit your time and budget if you're committed to your career as a Project Manager.

 ## Final Thoughts
 It took me just under 4 months from application to certification.
 While some advertise passing the exam in 30 days (or even 14), often with minimal experience, I believe that goes against the spirit of the certification.